rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 ============

 Function `get_eurostat_toc()` downloads a table of contents of eurostat datasets.
-The values in column 'code' should be used to download a selected dataset.
+The values in column ‘code’ should be used to download a selected dataset.

     # Load the package